 This publication is copyrighted.
 This sheet may be reproduced-unaltered in hard print (photocopied) for educational purposes only.
-The Mallinckrodt Pharmaceuticals logo is a registered trademark of Mallinckrodt LLC.
-The Mallinckrodt Pharmaceuticals logo and the Prevent Blindness name, logo, telephone number and copyright information may not be omitted.
+The Prevent Blindness name, logo, telephone number and copyright information may not be omitted.
 Electronic reproduction, other reprint, excerption or use is not permitted without written consent.
 Because of the time-sensitive nature of the information contained in this publication, contact Prevent Blindness for updates.